overblog/GraphQLBundle/Resources/doc/index.md

 Symfony Flex installation
 ------------

-**Note:** OverBlogGraphQLBundle only supports Symfony Flex from version 0.9.0 onwards
+**Note:** OverblogGraphQLBundle only supports Symfony Flex from version 0.9.0 onwards

 **a)** Download the bundle